ferrilab/bitvec/book/pointer-encoding.md

-# Bit Slice Pointer Representation
+# Bit Slice Pointer Encoding

 `bitvec`’s core value proposition rests on the fact that it is capable of defining an unsized slice type, and controlling references to it.
 The Rust